abs-hasan/Retail-Profit-Drain_Analysis/SOLUTION.md

   - Re-evaluate **pricing and discounting policies** to ensure adequate profitability.
   - Conduct **targeted cost renegotiations with suppliers** for products with thin margins.
   - **Re-evaluate marketing campaigns** for these products to ensure they're not driving unprofitable sales.
-- **Further Analysis:** Model product-level **POAS (Profit over Ad Spend)** for these low-revenue-per-unit products, and analyze their overall contribution to net profit across different channels and regions (connecting to Q6 & Q7).
+- **Further Analysis:** Model product-level **POAS (Profit over Ad Spend)** for these low-revenue-per-unit products, and analyze their overall contribution to net profit across different channels and regions (Q6 & Q7).

 ---